NAL-i5K/jbrowse-plugin-linkout/README.md

 ### Using in JBrowse 2 Web

-`1.
-Add to the "plugins" of your JBrowse Web config:`
+1. Add to the "plugins" of your JBrowse Web config:

 ```json
 {